October Weather in Amsterdam: ‘It Can Freeze, Or It Can Thaw’

 At the start of October the sun rises at about 7:45 am, and sets at about 7:20 pm.
 At the end of the month, when the country has reverted to wintertime, sunrise starts at about 7:35 am and sunset occurs at about 5.15 pm.

-In 2016 summertime in the Netherlands started on March 27.
-It will revert back to wintertime in the night of Saturday October 29 to Sunday October 30.
+In 2018 summertime in the Netherlands started on March 25.
+It will revert back to wintertime — Daylight Savings Time will end — during the night of Saturday October 27 to Sunday October 28.
 That means you will get an extra hour of sleep (or, as the case may be, party time) since at 3:00 am the clock will be turned back to 2:00 am, Central European Time.
 Remember: spring forward, fall back.
+Currently in Europe there is quite a bit of discussion about the possibility of ending the Daylight Saving Time switch since it no longer serves a clear purpose.
+Our guess: it will end, but not any time soon.

 What to wear